Runtime Environments > Elastic runtime environments > Working with elastic runtime environments

 1In Administrator, select Runtime Environments.

-3Modify the environment's name or description as required.
+3Modify the environment's name or description.

 You can't change the environment type.
 If you want to change the environment to a Secure Agent group, delete the elastic runtime environment and create a new Secure Agent group.